World Association of Zoos and Aquariums: Secretariat

 A permanent Executive Office has been established in October 2001.
-The Office was located in the centre of Berne, Switzerland at this time.
+The Office was located in the centre of Bern, Switzerland at this time.
 From May 2010 to September 2018, the WAZA Executive Office was situated in the heart of IUCN's newly built Conservation Centre in Gland, Switzerland.
 The permanent executive office of WAZA is currently located in the city of Barcelona, Spain.

 Under a MOU it provides also secretariat support to the International Zoo Educators Association (IZEA).